-Uttarakhand: 4 including pilot injured after IAF chopper crash lands near Kedarnath temple
+Utarakhand: 4 including pilot injured after IAF chopper crash lands near Kedarnath temple

-Four people including the pilot were injured after an Indian Air Force's cargo helicopter crashed near the Kedarnath temple after it collided with an iron girder at the helipad near Kedarnath temple.
+Four people including pilot were injured after an Indian Air Force's cargo helicopter crashed near the Kedarnath temple after it collided with an iron girder at the helipad.

 #UPDATE Four people including the pilot suffered minor injuries after Indian Air Force's MI-17 helicopter caught fire following collision with an iron girder while landing at helipad near Kedarnath temple in Uttarakhand.
 (The helicopter is not of the Army as mentioned earlier) pic.twitter.com/l59bFVV4eP— ANI (@ANI) April 3, 2018